-• A currently popular theory proposes that pay systems should be aligned with an organization's business strategy.
-The rationale is based on contingency notions.

-- Differences in a firm's strategy should be supported by corresponding differences in its human resource strategy, including compensation. - The underlying premise is 'the greater the alignment, or fit, between an organization's strategy and the compensation system, the more effective the organization'. - Exhibit 2.3 gives an example of how compensation systems might be tailored to the three general business strategies. - The innovator strategy stresses new products and short response time to market trends.
+- A currently popular theory proposes that pay systems align with an organization's business strategy.
+The rationale is based on contingency notions. - O Differences in a firm's strategy should be supported by corresponding differences in its human resource strategy, including compensation. - The underlying premise is 'the greater the alignment, or fit, between an organization's strategy and the compensation system, the more effective the organization. - Exhibit 2.3 gives an example of how compensation systems might be tailored to the three general business strategies. - The innovator strategy stresses new products and short response time to market trends.
 A supporting compensation approach places less emphasis on evaluating skills and jobs and more emphasis on incentives designed to encourage innovations. - The cost cutter strategy focuses on efficiency, doing more with less, and minimizing costs.
-It emphasizes productivity increases and specifies work specifications in great detail. - The customer focused strategy stresses delighting customers and bases employee pay on how well they do this. - Compensation strategies can also be based on generic strategy frameworks: - Michael Porter's business strategy framework includes (1) cost leadership strategy (focus is on reducing costs) and (2) differentiator strategy (focus is on providing a unique and/or innovative product or service at premium prices). - Miles and Snow's framework includes (1) defenders (companies that operate in stable markets and compete on cost) and (2) prospectors (companies that focus on innovation and new markets). - Conventional wisdom would be that competing on cost requires lower compensation, whereas competing through innovation is likely to be more successful with high-powered incentives/pay for performance. - Most firms, however, do not have generic strategies.
+It encourages productivity increases, and specifying in greater detail exactly how jobs should be performed. - The customer focused strategy stresses delighting customers and bases employee pay on how well they do this. - Compensation strategies can also be based on generic strategy frameworks: - o Michael Porter's business strategy framework includes (1) cost leadership strategy (focus is on reducing costs) and (2) differentiator strategy (focus is on providing a unique and/or innovative product or service at premium prices). - o Miles and Snow's framework includes (1) defenders (companies that operate in stable markets and compete on cost) and (2) prospectors (companies that focus on innovation and new markets). - Conventional wisdom would be that competing on cost requires lower compensation, whereas competing through innovation is likely to be more successful with high-powered incentives/pay for performance. - o Most firms, however, do not have generic strategies.
 Instead, they tend to have aspects of cost and innovation.
 Likewise, compensation strategies do not necessarily line up neatly with generic business strategies.
 For example, Nucor and Southwest Airlines rely heavily on cost leadership in their strategies, but pay their employees well above market (e.g., using stock and profit sharing plans) when firm performance is strong. - Looking at Exhibit 2.3, one would tend to fit Google as an innovator, Merrill Lynch as customer focused, and Nucor an innovator as well as a dedicated cost cutter and productivity-focused.
-However, employees of these companies say that they are a unique blend of the three strategies. - When an organization's business strategy changes, the pay systems should change.
-A classic example is IBM's strategic and cultural transformation which has been discussed in the text.
+However, managers of these companies say that they are a unique blend of the three strategies.

+• When an organization's business strategy changes, the pay systems should change.
+A classic example is IBM's strategic and cultural transformation is discussed in the text.